 I Have Oven Mitts; Is That Good Enough?

-Yes, oven mitts will work, but you can’t leave it on the handle while cooking.
+Yes, oven mitts will work, but you can’t leave them on the handle while cooking.
 At least, I have never tried it; keeping the cover on while cooking is one of the reasons people like having handle holders rather than relying on remembering to use their oven mitt.

 But, maybe you can leave the oven mitt on the handle, as long as it’s a longer handle.
 Have you ever tried it?
 I know without thinking that keeping oven mitts on loop handles wouldn’t work.
 That’s pretty obvious.

 Since the pan we use every morning to make our breakfast has loop handles, and the one time I left the silicone handles on during cooking, and one of them started melting, I have continued to use oven mitts.
 But, I now own skillets with longer handles and recently purchased two Lodge 6.5 inch skillets that came with a silicone handle cover, so I have a handle holder for each kind of handle now.
 My husband prefers the handle holders, so I’m glad we have them.
 I am still using oven mitts, but I can see myself using the one for the longer handle.
 Only time will tell.